Information & Advice for Arrhythmia Patients

 What is Brugada syndrome?

-In Brugada syndrome the heart is structurally normal, but patients may be at risk of developing a fast heart rhythm due to changes within the ion channels of the heart.
+In Brugada syndrome, the heart is structurally normal but patients may be at risk of developing a fast heart rhythm due to changes within the ion channels of the heart.
 Ion channels alter the chemical balance of cardiac cells, by adjusting the amount of electrical charge to them.
 Therefore if the electrical properties of a cell are faulty this can result in a disturbance of the heart rhythm (arrhythmia).
 Patients who develop a fast heart rhythm may suffer from a blackout, or very rarely sudden death.
 The ion channel involved in Brugada syndrome is a sodium channel.

 Some genes for Brugada syndrome have been identified but the list is not complete.
 It is therefore impossible to be sure that a patient does not have Brugada syndrome even if a genetic screening, with a blood test or mouth swab, is negative.

 As noted above, genetic testing is at a very early stage for the diagnosis of inherited heart rhythm disorders.
 However, you and your family may be offered genetic testing if Brugada syndrome is diagnosed in a relative.
 If the faulty gene is discovered in the suspected case, and then also found in the relative, there is a risk that the relative could suffer symptoms because of Brugada syndrome.
 If the genetic test is negative, it may not rule out a genetic heart rhythm disorder.
-Your genetics consultant/counsellor will be able to give more extensive advice.
+Your genetics consultant/counselor will be able to give more extensive advice.

 Patients may be at risk of developing a fast heart rhythm.
 Patients who develop a fast heart rhythm may suffer from a blackout or, very rarely, sudden death.